INDEX-LINKED CONTRACTS

 CATASTROPHE DERIVATIVES DEFINED

-In financial markets, a derivative is a contract between two parties the value
+In financial markets, a derivative is a contract between two parties the valueof which is dependent on the value of another financial instrument known

 as an underlying asset (usually referred to simply as an underlying).
 A